shoheiyokoyama/Gemini/README.md

 It enables you to make multiple animation which has various and customizable properties, and moreover can create your own custom scroll animation.

-`Gemini` also provides a fluent interface based on method chaining. you can use this intuitvely and simply.
+`Gemini` also provides a fluent interface based on method chaining. you can use this intuitively and simply.

 ```swift